deltaswapio/deltaswap/docs/operations.md

 ## Run the Phylax Spy

-The spy connects to the wormhole guardian peer to peer network and listens for new VAAs.
+The spy connects to the wormhole phylax peer to peer network and listens for new VAAs.
 It publishes those via a socket and websocket that applications can subscribe to.
-If you want to run the spy built from source, change `ghcr.io/wormhole-foundation/phylaxd:latest` to `guardian` after building the `guardian` image.
+If you want to run the spy built from source, change `ghcr.io/wormhole-foundation/phylaxd:latest` to `phylax` after building the `phylax` image.

-Start the spy against the testnet wormhole guardian:
+Start the spy against the testnet wormhole phylax:

 ```bash
 docker run \